buildkite-plugins/docker-compose-buildkite-plugin/README.md

 #### `with-dependencies` (build only, boolean)

-If set to true, docker compose build will be run with the `--with-dependencies` option which will also build dependencies transitively.
+If set to true, docker compose will build with the `--with-dependencies` option which will also build dependencies transitively.

 The default is `false`.